Market Discovery (Pre-Resolution)

 The presence of a redemption tax meaningfully improves market behavior near resolution:

-Together, the power curve and redemption tax shape market dynamics to better reflect outcome prediction as information becomes clearer.
+The power curve and redemption tax shape market dynamics to better reflect crowd consensus as information becomes clearer.
 This ensures that price formation remains orderly throughout the different phases of the market lifecycle, and that final payouts reward accumulated positioning over opportunistic timing.